-Be aware that certain industries and internships have early deadlines, and recruit and hire as early as November.
-Beginning your internship search during winter break affords you additional time to look for internships and perhaps make some valuable connections with alumni or professionals within organizations of interest prior to returning to college.
+Be aware that certain industries and internships have early deadlines and recruit and hire as early as November.
+Beginning your internship search during winter break affords you additional lead time.
+It can also give you the opportunity to make valuable connections with alumni or professionals within organizations of interest prior to returning to college.
 You can check with your college's Career Services Office for assistance and to find out which internships recruit early.

-Contacting alumni from your college and doing informational interviews can provide you with valuable information on career options you can pursue as an internship.
-Be sure to send a thank-you note expressing your appreciation to them for sharing their time and expertise.
+Contacting alumni from your college and doing informational interviews can provide you with valuable information on career options and internships that you can pursue.
+Be sure to send a thank you note to them for sharing their time and expertise.

-Contacting your Career Services Office at your college to see if they have recommended internship resources as well as those that they may subscribe to.
+Contact your Career Services Office at your college to see if they have recommended internship resources that you might use or subscribe to.

-Internships.com specializes in internships only and is also a good place to begin your search.
-Last but not least, you can also check out organizations online as well as the classified ads in your local newspaper to identify employers who may be interested in hiring an intern.
+Internships.com specializes in internships only and is a good place to begin your search.
+Also visit company websites and online and offline classified ads to identify employers who may be interested in hiring an intern.

 Check with your Career Services Office at your college to identify career and/or internship fairs occurring during winter break.
 Top employers attend career fairs to recruit, screen, and hire talented interns and employees.

-Be prepared to give a 60-second introduction that describes your skills, interests, experience, and motivation to the employer.
-Be sure to follow up with any recruiters you speak with at the fair.
+Be prepared to give a 60-second introduction that describes how you can be of value to an employer.
+Be sure to follow up with any recruiters you meet at a fair.

 Telephone or visit employers in your geographic and/or career areas of interest and inquire about summer jobs/internships.
-Be prepared to give a 60-second promo regarding your skills, strengths, and motivation for working for them.
+Again, be prepared to give a 60-second introduction that sells skills and explains how you can be of value.

 Focus on summer jobs available and, if interested, consider camp or resort opportunities to gain additional interpersonal and communication skills.
-Temp agencies also provide information about the employment needs of local employers.
-Be sure to follow up with employers whenever possible to arrange an in-person or telephone interview
+Temp agencies also provide information on the employment needs of local employers.
+Be sure to follow up with employers whenever possible to arrange an in-person or telephone interview.

 Do you have special skills or a way of meeting a market need?
-I recently spoke with a college student who made over $2500 a week selling ice cream from a truck he rented for the summer.
+I once spoke with a college student who made over $2,500 a week selling ice cream from a truck he rented for the summer.
 He was so pleasantly shocked by the success of his venture that he planned an extended trip throughout Europe.

-New graduates and career changers can also do internships to gain perspective on new career fields and develop new knowledge and skills.
+New graduates and those experiencing career change can also try internships to gain perspective on new career fields and develop new knowledge and skills.
 Internships can be the bridge between an unsatisfying career and a potentially new and exciting venture.
 You can use internship and job search databases to identify organizations that meet your criteria.